 To help our customers manage new customs documentation requirements on their imports from and exports to the EU, please read the following post-Brexit customs checklist.

-Please note: At present International Forwarding (IFL) is ONLY able to act as a customs broker if goods are under our direct control.
+Please note: Immediately post-Brexit, International Forwarding (IFL) is ONLY able to act as a customs broker if goods are under our direct control.
 We can only facilitate clearances on consignments that are moving on our services and not with third-party carriers.

 So, if you are a UK company and wish us to move your freight either to or from the EU, we would be happy to quote for the same service, including customs documentation.
 For further information please call +44 (0)1675 434690 or email email@example.com.